Maplewood Fire and Rescue Centre

 Smoke and fire will only be used under controlled circumstances when conditions are favourable.
 Environmental and public safety conditions will be carefully considered, and any related smoke and water will be managed in accordance with industry best practices.

 Sustainability and environmental protection

-We are committed to sustainability, and will ensure that the design of the new facility is guided by high standards for energy consumption, construction practices, and building materials.
+We are committed to sustainability, and will ensure that the design of the new facility exceeds our green building policy for corporate buildings, and is guided by high standards for energy consumption, greenhouse gas emissions, construction practices, and building materials.